pathfindrDK/cadabra/readme.md

 --form 'file=@"/path/to/html_file/305809-digital-notifikation-digital-notifikation.html"'
 ```

-## Use aliro-scehdule in java project
+## Interface with aliro-schedule in a java project via the aliro-bridge maven package.
 To interface with the aliro-schedule via Java you can use the aliro-bridge mvn package.
 See the demo in ./scheduler-demo.
 aliro-bridge is an interface for the aliro-schedule that will try to connect to it via port 9000.